Heads up! This post may contain compensated links which means I get a small tip for telling you about awesome stuff I love!🤘

 And that was it.
 That's all that I needed to become goth.

-As in any sub-culture, the beginning of 'membership' begins with learning the codes.
-This is what the Babybat stage is all about.
-It's looking around at other goths and experimenting with the style of dress, the mannerisms, the make-up, the hair, and the Things To Know, like the history of the Batcave, the club that spawned it all years ago in London.
+It’s looking around at other goths and experimenting with the style of dress, the mannerisms, the make-up, the hair, and the Things To Know, like the history of the Batcave, the club that spawned it all years ago in London.

-It's about practicing that winged eye-liner.
+Practicing that winged eye-liner.

-It's about dancing in platforms without tripping.
+Dancing in platforms without tripping.

 And how to lace a corset.